Course Content and Outcome Guide for EC 201

 - Special Fee:

 Course DescriptionIntroduces the principles of microeconomics.
 Enhances the ability to recognize and analyze economic problems in the United States.
 Covers the American microeconomic system, which includes a familiarization with the basis of the price system and resource allocation; the operation of the firm; market concentration; regulation and antitrust policies.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Recommended: MTH 95.
 Audit available.

 Addendum to Course Description